kamakauzy/graphql-hunter/README.md

 - **Batching Attacks** - Tests if attackers can spam your API like it's 2010
 - **Aliasing Abuse** - Checks if you're multiplying vulnerabilities like rabbits
 - **Mutation Security** - Because `deletEverything` shouldn't be publicly accessible
+- **Rate Limiting** - Tests if your API can handle a flood of requests (spoiler: probably not)
+- **CSRF Protection** - Checks if mutations are vulnerable to cross-site request forgery
+- **File Upload** - Tests for path traversal, oversized files, and malicious extensions
+- **Mass Assignment** - Detects if mutations accept unexpected sensitive fields
+- **Brute-Force Protection** - Tests login mutations for rate limiting and account lockout
+- **Token Expiration** - Verifies JWT tokens properly expire and are rejected when expired

 ### [+] User-Friendly Interface